grafana/agent/docs/sources/flow/setup/start-agent.md

 ---
-description: Learn how to start, restart, and stop Grafana Agent Flow after it is installed
+description: Learn how to start, restart, and stop Grafana Agent after it is installed
-title: Start, restart, and stop Grafana Agent Flow
+title: Start, restart, and stop Grafana Agent
-menuTitle: Start Flow mode
+menuTitle: Start flow mode
 weight: 800
 ---

-# Start Grafana Agent Flow
+# Start Grafana Agent

-You can start, restart, and stop Grafana Agent Flow after it is installed.
+You can start, restart, and stop Grafana Agent after it is installed.

 ## Linux

-Grafana Agent Flow is installed as a [systemd][] service on Linux.
+Grafana Agent is installed as a [systemd][] service on Linux.

 [systemd]: https://systemd.io/

-### Start Grafana Agent Flow
+### Start Grafana Agent

-To start Grafana Agent Flow, run the following commands in a terminal window.
+To start Grafana Agent, run the following commands in a terminal window.

-1. Start Grafana Agent Flow:
+1. Start Grafana Agent:

    ```shell
    sudo systemctl start grafana-agent-flow